hashgraph/hedera-improvement-proposal/HIP/hip-31.md

 }
 ```

-### How it works:
+### Visual explanation of the process:
 ![Flow](../assets/hip-31/CC%20txn%20record%20design.png)

 ## Things to discuss:
-- HBar transfers when caused by custom fees
+- HBar transfers when caused by custom fees?
-- Transaction hash of child contracts
+- Transaction hash of child contracts?